 D 2.5-3.0/Poor.
 Trail is nearing its functional capacity given its width, volume, and mode split.
 Peak–period travel speeds are likely to be reduced by levels of crowding.
 The addition of more users of any mode will result in significant service degradation.
 Some bicyclists and skaters are likely to adjust their experience expectations or to avoid peak–period use.

 E 2.0-3.5/Very Poor.
 Given trail width, volume, and user mix, the trail has reached its functional capacity.
 Peak–period travel speeds are likely to be reduced by levels of crowding.
 The trail may enjoy strong community support because of its high usage rate; however, many bicyclists and skaters are likely to adjust their experience expectations, or to avoid peak–period use.

 F <2.0/Failing.
 Trail significantly diminishes the experience for at least one, and most likely for all user groups.
 It does not effectively serve most bicyclists; significant user conflicts should be expected.

 NYCDOT GWB Traffic Counts

-Notes: GWB peak use on the is weekends vs. weekdays for East River bridges.
-GWB growth of 10.4% compares to NYC overall of 12.5% over same period.
-That growth has been achieved on an “F” facility.
+GWB peak use on the is weekends vs. weekdays for East River bridges.
+GWB growth of 10.4% for 2010-2015 compares to 12.5% for NYC overall for same period.

 SUPLOS grading of current and proposed GWB path configurationsCurrent GWB.
 (1) 7′ path for peds, runners, cyclists.
 Photo by Hassan Diop